vanshparikh05/Traincsv/README.md

-Sure!
-Here's a clear and well-structured explanation of the code you've shared.
-This is suitable for including in a `README.md` file for your GitHub project (excluding code syntax blocks).

----

-## 🧠 Naive Bayes & K-Nearest Neighbors from Scratch
+Naive Bayes & K-Nearest Neighbors from Scratch

-### 🚢 Dataset
+ Dataset

 The project uses the Titanic dataset (`train.csv`), a classic machine learning dataset from Kaggle that contains details of passengers aboard the Titanic, along with information on whether each passenger survived or not.